Behind the turntables at an Open Decks night

 A lot of kit to get to grips with

-That being said, I was still nervous.
-I was perhaps a bit of a chicken by booking in for an early slot when I knew there wouldn’t be too many people there to overhear any bad transitions.
+Even though I knew everyone at The Crescent would be really encouraging and supportive, I was still nervous.
+I was a bit of a chicken by booking in for an early slot when I knew there wouldn’t be too many people there to witness my first attempt.

 A sign up sheet with a couple of names on for people to play an Open Decks night